Open and save Images#

-This section describes how to create, open and save images (and workspaces).
+This section describes how to open and save images (and workspaces).

-Save and restore the current workspace or browse HDF5 files (see Workspace).
+Save and restore the current workspace or browse HDF5 files (see Overview).

 Edit DataLab preferences (see Settings).